Following on from the Twitter for Business Leading Women workshop, here are the details from my slides.

 Your tweets that are the most popular with the most engagement will be shown in larger text than the others.

 People can choose to filter how they view your tweets on your profile and you can do the same with others.
-You can view Tweets, Tweets & Replies or Photos and Videos.
+You can view Tweets, Tweets & Replies or Media.
 You can see the filter buttons at the top of the feed.

 You can pin a tweet to the top of your profile, here are some examples of the type of tweet you might use: